Fentanyl Drug Test

 For Forensic Use only

-The FYL Rapid fentanyl test strips (Urine) is a rapid visual immunoassay for the qualitative, presumptive detection of Fentanyl in human urine specimens at the cut-off concentrations listed below:
+The FYL fentanyl drug test is a rapid visual immunoassay for the qualitative, presumptive detection on urine drug testing specimens at the cut-off concentrations listed below:

 FYL (Fentanyl) 200 ng/ml